-- Employees who take FMLA leave to care for a covered servicemember may take a combined total of 26 workweeks of leave during a 12-month period to care for the covered servicemember and for any other FMLA-qualifying reason, but may take no more than 12 of these 26 workweeks for other qualifying reasons that do not involve care for a covered servicemember.
+- Employees who take FML to care for a covered servicemember may take a combined total of 26 workweeks of leave during a 12-month period to care for the covered servicemember and for any other FML-qualifying reason, but may take no more than 12 of these 26 workweeks for other qualifying reasons that do not involve care for a covered servicemember.
 An eligible employee may be entitled to take more than one period of 26 workweeks of leave if the leave is to care for different covered servicemembers or to care for the same servicemember with a subsequent serious injury or illness, except that no more than 26 workweeks of leave may be taken within any single 12-month period.

 - Employees who take leave because of a qualifying exigency caused by rest and recuperation (as defined in this policy) may take up to fifteen calendar days beginning on the date the military member commences each instance of rest and recuperation leave.

 FML may be taken all at once or, in certain circumstances, intermittently or on a reduced leave schedule.

 For example, when medically necessary, an employee may take leave intermittently or on a reduced schedule due to the serious health condition of the employee or a member of the employee's family.
 FML may also be taken intermittently or on a reduced leave schedule for a qualifying exigency arising out of a military member’s covered active duty or call to covered active duty, even if the leave is not medically necessary.
 There is no minimum number of hours that may be taken at one time when an employee takes leave intermittently or on a reduced leave schedule (i.e., the leave may be taken in increments of 2 hours, 4 hours, etc.).
 However, the number of hours per workweek to which a less than full-time employee is entitled is determined on a pro rata or proportional basis.